The Banking Regulation Review: Italy

 - contractual liability mainly occurs when a bank does not comply with the provisions set out in the single contracts executed with its customers, or it breaches the best execution duties under MiFID II;

-- non-contractual liability mainly refers to the liability provided by Article 2049 of the Civil Code, under which employers and principals may be deemed responsible for damage caused by their employees and agents during the fulfilment of their professional duties;25 and
+- non-contractual liability mainly refers to the liability provided by Article 2049 of the Civil Code, under which employers and principals may be deemed responsible for damage caused by their employees and agents during the fulfilment of their professional duties;23 and

 - pre-contractual liability occurs where contracts between a bank and its customers are not executed as a result of the unfair conduct of the bank;

 - criminal liability primarily covers any unauthorised banking and financial activity.
 During the past few years there has been an increase in other crimes, such as obstructing the supervisory authorities' exercise of powers and the occurrence of transnational financial frauds, which entailed a review of deposit guarantee schemes at an EU level.
-The main rules are provided under the Italian Criminal Code and the Banking Act.
+The main rules are provided under the Italian Criminal Code, the Italian Civil Code and the Banking Act.
 At the beginning of 2016, most of the criminal sanctions established for breaching AML regulations were replaced by administrative sanctions (see Legislative Decree No. 8 of 15 January 2016).
 Although criminal liability is personal, a bank can incur an administrative liability when its corporate bodies and top management commit a crime in the bank's interest and no adequate measures were implemented to prevent this crime, in accordance with the criteria under Legislative Decree No. 231 of 8 June 2001; and

 - administrative liability mainly consists of the liability of banks, corporate bodies, top managers and heads of internal functions that breach certain provisions concerning, inter alia, the integrity and reputation requirements and the regulatory fulfilments.